-KEY TAKEAWAYS:

-1

-2

-3

-4

-5

-6

-Mallard Pointe shopping center transformed to a transit-oriented Main Street (JVV Clay Station Area Plan)

-University Place becomes a high-density, walkable downtown for University City

-UNCC's western edge along North Tryon Street is activated with dense, mixed-use development

-A grand pedestrian promenade (linear park) has been implemented on UNCC's side of North Tryon Street from the campus entrance to WT Harris Boulevard
+- Mallard Pointe shopping center transformed to a transit-oriented Main Street (JW Clay Station Area Plan) - University Place becomes a high-density, walkable downtown for University City - UNC Charlotte's western edge along North Tryon Street is activated with dense, mixed-use development - A grand pedestrian promenade (linear park) has been implemented on UNC Charlotte's side of North Tryon Street from the campus entrance to WT Harris Boulevard - Atrium Health University City Hospital expands its footprint by creating a mixed-use medical village - A variety of public spaces of various sizes, including pocket parks, plazas and active alleys, encourage vibrancy

-Atrium University expands its footprint by creating a mixed-use medical village A variety of public spaces of various sizes, including pocket parks, plazas and active alleys, encourage vibrancy Left: Conceptual illustration of future transit-oriented development at North Tryon Street and the JW.
+Left: Conceptual illustration of future transit-oriented development at North Tryon Street and the JW.
 Clay Station Area.
+Above: The same area in 2019

+Lakefront Opportunities

-Above: The same area in 2019 Lakefront Opportunities The Lakefront presents several opportunities for near-term enhancements including low cost, high impact tactical intervention.
+The Lakefront presents several opportunities for near-term enhancements including low-cost, high-impact tactical intervention.

-1-1 " Thin out thick landscaped buffer and open up pocket spac for flexible uses

-4. Organize an Active Edge - " Existing uses should utilize the lake edge daily - " Remove thick landscaping and make the edge permeable and open; add movable seating The Lake at University Place "The Boardwalk" - " This Man-made lake was constructed in the 1980s with the creation of Boardwalk, the multifamily community that surround it. - " Although the commercial boardwalk buildings will change, as plans to redevelop them are currently underway, the Lake frontage will continue to be a prominent open space for University City residents. - Open Up the Private Edge 3.
-Connect the Loop " Remove hedge and " Add wayfinding provide public ease-" Provide direct connecment tions 5.
-Creative Programming 6.
-Central Community and - " Encourage formal and spontaneous program- - " Provide movable seating and tables - Cultural Space - " Weekly/Monthly Programming focused on Community assets like the University City Farmers Market - " Encourage Persevering the green as an asset ming
+- 4. Organize an Active Edge - " Existing uses should utilize the lake edge daily - " Remove thick landscaping and make the edge permeable and open; add movable seating

+The Lake at University Place "The Boardwalk"

+- " This man made lake was constructed in the 1980s with the creation of Boardwalk, the multifamily community that surround it. - " Although the commercial boardwalk buildings will change, as plans to redevelop them are currently underway, the lake frontage will continue to be a prominent open space for University City residents.

+5. Creative Programming Opportunities

+" Encourage formal and spontaneous programming

+" Provide movable seating and tables

+6. Central Community and Cultural Space

+" Weekly/Monthly programming focused on community assets like the University City Farmers Market

+" Encourage persevering the green as an asset

-Future Precedent - Columbus, OH Bicentennial park " The Park formerly a series of cascading fountains was transformed using an interactive water feature know as the The Scioto Mile Fountain.
-Equipped with colored LED lighting, the park becomes an active public art display, changing based on community events. " World Class public space elements like this are not out of the scope for University City funding and planning efforts realize the space into the center of culture for Northeast Charlotte.
+Future Precedent - Columbus, OH Bicentennial park

+" The Park formerly a series of cascading fountains was transformed using an interactive water feature know as the The Scioto Mile Fountain.
+Equipped with colored LED lighting, the park becomes an active public art display, changing based on community events.

+" World Class public space elements like this are not out of the scope for University City.
+With funding and planning efforts, we can realize the space around the lake into a center of character and culture for Northeast Charlotte.

-12 Urban Spine: JW Clay Station, Bridging the University City Research Park and UNC Charlotte How the North Bridge over I-85 Transforms "Back of House" Areas into a New Front Door The North Bridge across I-85 linking University Research Park to University Place (University City's Downtown) and UNCC is "game-changing."
+JW Clay Station, Bridging the University City Research Park and UNC Charlotte

+How the North Bridge over I-85 Transforms "Back of House" Areas into a New Front Door

+The North Bridge across I-85 linking University Research Park to University Place (University City's Downtown) and UNC Charlotte is "game-changing."
 It brings the University Research Park (URP) closer to the core of the district and UNC Charlotte, ripening University Place to transform with infill, adding intensity and creating a strong downtown.
 This new connection opens-up a unique opportunity for shuttles, micro-transit options, pedestrians and bicyclists to connect to research and business activities.
-Sites on the east side of I-85 occupied by the older generation.
+Currently sites on the east side of I-85 are occupied by the older generation of retail/office tenants and are positioned for redevelopment.